Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 CALL ANALYTICS.DAILY_CITY_METRICS_UPDATE_SP();
 ```

 A few things to point out.
-First you specify which Snowflake virtual warehouse to use when running the task with the `WAREHOUSE` setting.
-The `AFTER` clause lets you define the relationship betwwen tasks, and the structure of this relationship is a Directed Acyclic Graph (or DAG) like most orchestration tools provide.
+First you specify which Snowflake virtual warehouse to use when running the task with the `WAREHOUSE` clause.
+The `AFTER` clause lets you define the relationship between tasks, and the structure of this relationship is a Directed Acyclic Graph (or DAG) like most orchestration tools provide.
 The `AS` clause let's you define what the task should do when it runs, in this case to call our stored procedure.

 The `WHEN` clause is really cool.
 We've already seen how streams work in Snowflake by allowing you to incrementally process data.
 We've even seen how you can create a stream on a view (which joins many tables together) and create a stream on that view to process its data incrementally!
 Here in the `WHEN` clause we're calling a system function `SYSTEM$STREAM_HAS_DATA()` which returns true if the specified stream has new data.
 With the `WHEN` clause in place the virtual warehouse will only be started up when the stream has new data.
 So if there's no new data when the task runs then your warehouse won't be started up and you won't be charged.
 You will only be charged when there's new data to process.
 Pretty cool, huh?